BARRETTMEAG/Lucidum/4. Final_Project/Final_SM/NGPhylogeny/README.md

 NGPhylogeny Overview:

-This folder contains the data used to create the tree pictures.
+- Contains the data used to create tree pictures.

-- The data contains the fasta files and nhx file downloaded from NGPhylogeny.fr.
+- The data contains the fasta files and .nhx file downloaded from NGPhylogeny.fr.

-- Tree picture contains the pictures that were created.
+- Tree picture contains generated pictures.